 - Medicines called chelators to remove mercury from the bloodstream and tissues, which may reduce long-term injury

 This substance is very poisonous.
-How well the person does often depends on what symptoms occur within the first 10 to 15 minutes after swallowing it and how quickly treatment is received.
+How well the person does often depends on the amount of poison swallowed, what symptoms occur within the first 10 to 15 minutes after swallowing it and how quickly treatment is received.
+The faster a person gets medical help, the better the chance for recovery.
 Kidney dialysis (filtration) through a machine may be needed if the kidneys do not recover after acute mercury poisoning.
 Kidney failure and death can occur, even with small doses.